 Citibank Travel Insurance: What You Need to Know

 Citibank's travel insurance plans are characterized by generally well-rounded coverage with great protection for your baggage, whether it gets damaged or lost on the way to your destination, as a particular strength.
 Citibank's plans also tend to be fairly affordable, especially its budget-tier and mid-tier Classic and Deluxe plans and for trips within Asia.
 On the other hand, shoppers should be aware that Citibank tends to provide quite poor coverage for trip delays.
 Frequent flyers should also take note that two of Citibank's plans, the Deluxe and the Platinum, do not offer annual policies, making them a less economical choice if you plan to fly out of Singapore more than a couple of times a year.
-Below, we dig into each of Citibank's plans in great detail, so that you can see if one of this insurer's travel insurance policies is the right fit for your next trip.
+Thus, if you are looking for a good annual plan, we recommend checking out some alternatives in our annual travel insurance guide.

 Citibank has the standard exclusions including pre-existing conditions, suicide and mental disorders, willful exposure to danger, travelling for medical treatment, participation in competitive or professional sports and travelling to countries against the advice of the Singapore Government.
 Below is an abridged list of the some of the main exclusions, but you should always make sure to read the policy wording to know the exact exclusions.